MicrosoftDocs/learn/learn-pr/azure/aspnet-session/includes/2-exercise-deploy-resources.md

     Wait for the script to create the resources used by the lab before continuing.

-1. Run the following PowerShell script tp verify that the resources have been cteated successfully:
+1. Run the following PowerShell script tp verify that the resources have been created successfully:

     ```PowerShell
     ./verify.ps1